appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/query-settings.md

 ### Encode query params

 This enables you to encode all the query parameters of an API.
-You can also encode form body when Content-Type header is set to `FORM_URLENCODED`/`x-www-form-encoded`.
+You can also encode form body when Content-Type header is set to `FORM_URLENCODED`.

 ### Smart JSON substitution